nhitran-tuni/webdev1/README.md

 If you get an error: symlink error, error -71, etc. with vagrant, use the parameter --no-bin-links.
 Check https://github.com/npm/npm/issues/7308 and http://perrymitchell.net/article/npm-symlinks-through-vagrant-windows/

+## Exercises

+The wk1 exercises are stored in the git repository, and copied to your working directory when you clone the repo.
+Other exercises must be pulled from the course upstream, see Plussa exercise "Setting upstream".

+The procedure
+- pull the instructions, they are of format exercises/XX_desc/*.html
+- save the required files to your repository: git add FILE; git commit -m "message" FILE; git push
+- give the git URL to Plussa
+- Plussa grades your submission

+## Support for exercises

+Available in Teams Q&A